Divine-Journey-2/Guides/guides/AE2CableManagement.md

 **DO NOT USE THE ADVANCED MEMORY CARD, THIS IS KNOWN TO CAUSE CRASHES**

 P2Ps by themself do not do anything.
-A P2P network is separate from the main network, in the regard that they don't directly interact with one another.
-Storages on the main network *technically* are not visible on the P2P network, but you should ideally not need to use the P2P network for storage or autocrafting.
+They can are often times used alongside a subnetwork, however it is possible to route it on a single network.
+I will personally be showing it as if they do use a sepearate network, as I believe that looks better, and helps for demonstration purposes.

+A subnetwork would be any network that is not the main one that works alongside the main one, most likely to perform a specific case.
+The subnetwork is separate from the main network, meaning autocrafting, security, storage, and controllers are separate from one another.

 The base purpose of a P2P channel is meant to be a logical management.
 This guide isn't going to be using that much, but here is a website with a description of how the P2P was designed, and what purpose it is intended to have: https://appliedenergistics.github.io/features/me-network/channels